chastell/suffragist/TUTORIAL.md

 (`index.erb` and `cast.erb` in the `views` directory).

-Coach: Talk about the structure of HTML documents and how factoring out common parts work in general.
+Coach: Talk about the structure of HTML documents and how factoring out common code work in general.
 Explain what `yield` does.